emanuelefaja/guide2life/start/philosophy-of-life.md

 > **Philosophy**, from the Ancient Greek words '*philos'* (love) and *'sophia'* (wisdom), means *"love of wisdom."*

-It involves the study of fundamental questions about existence, knowledge, values, reason, mind, and language.
+It's the study of fundamental questions about existence, knowledge, values, reason, mind, and language.
 In its most practical form, philosophy is a tool that shapes how one understands the world and guides one’s actions.

-**A philosophy of life** is a coherent set of beliefs and principles that informs and guides an individual's choices, priorities, and actions throughout life, providing a framework for understanding and interacting with the world.
+**A philosophy of life** is a coherent set of beliefs and principles that guide an individual's decisions and actions, providing a way to understand and interact with the world.

 ![](../images/lifereflections.webp)